Puneeth7kumar/financetracker/README.md

 ![Logo](./src/components/images/logo1.png)

 A comprehensive personal finance tracker that helps you manage your income, expenses, and budget.
-Built with a modern frontend using React.js, a robust backend with Node.js, and Firebase for authentication and database management.
-This project also integrates Redux for state management and features rich analytics to help users track their spending.
+Built with a modern frontend using React.js, a robust backend with Node.js, and Firebase for authentication and database management.This project also integrates Redux for state management and features rich analytics to help users track their spending.

 ## Features